Tuesday, January 10, 2023

 cumin seeds

-I very seldom use white raisins, but they seem to be the perfect choice in this light tasting dish that also includes cumin seeds, cardamom seeds, and sliced almonds.
+I very seldom use white raisins, but they seem to be the perfect choice in this light tasting dish that also includes cumin seeds, cardamom seeds, and sliced or slivered almonds.
 The flavors are delightful and will keep you coming back for more.

 Ingredients: